 What is the clitoris?

-The parts of the clitoris:
+The genesis of the clitoris

 It’s made up of many different parts, including the clitoral head, the hood, the shaft, the urethral sponge, erectile tissue, glands, vestibular bulbs and the crura (or the clitoral legs).
-The only parts that are located outside the body are the clitoral head and the hood, which is what we commonly think of when we think about the clitoris
+The only parts that are located outside the body are the clitoral head and the hood.

-How does it work?
+How does the clitoris work?

 Enjoy your clitoris!

 No matter the shape or size of your clitoris, know that it is a beautiful and mysterious organ women are lucky to have!
 When it comes to our clitoris, science still has a long way to go in discovering its biological purpose and exactly how it functions.
 But in the meantime, let’s all explore and take advantage of this great organ that exists for the sole purpose of women’s pleasure!
 Befre we leave you, we want to invite you to grab a mirror and say “Hello” to this fantastic organ you have been blessed with!